lijingzhepp/IDAC_DeepFM/README.md

 # IDAC_DeepFM
-The share of IDAC prediction based on DeepFM algorithm.
+This repository was created to share the application of DeepFM algorithm for IDAC prediction.